Cape Verde

-Cape Verde's official language is Portuguese.
-It is the language of instruction and government.
-It is also used in newspapers, television, and radio.
-The recognized national language is Cape Verdean Creole, which is spoken by the vast majority of the population.

-As of the 2021 census the most populated islands were Santiago where the capital Praia is located (269.370), São Vicente (74.016), Santo Antão (36.632), Fogo (33.519) and Sal (33.347).
-The biggest cities are Praia (137.868), Mindelo (69.013), Espargos (24.500) and Assomada (21.297).
+The official language is Portuguese, while the recognised national language is Cape Verdean Creole (Crioulo), which is spoken by the vast majority of the population.
+As of the 2021 census, the most populous islands were Santiago (269,370)—which hosts the country's capital and largest city, Praia—São Vicente (74,016), Santo Antão (36,632), Fogo (33,519) and Sal (33,347).
+The largest cities are Praia (137,868), Mindelo (69,013), Espargos (24,500) and Assomada (21,297).

 Etymology

-The country is named after the Cap-Vert peninsula, on the Senegalese coast.
-The name Cap-Vert, in turn, comes from the Portuguese language Cabo Verde ('green cape'), the name that Portuguese explorers gave the cape in 1444, a few years before they came across the islands.
+The country is named after the Cap-Vert peninsula on the Senegalese coast.
+The name Cap-Vert, in turn, comes from the Portuguese language Cabo Verde ('green cape'), the name given to it by Portuguese explorers in 1444, a few years before they came across the islands.
+Historically, the name has been anglicised as Cape Verde.
+In 2013, the country's delegation informed the United Nations that only Cabo Verde and not other translations should be used for official purposes.